Nilgiris district: District administration

 The Nilgiris district has been headed by a government-appointed Collector since 1868.
 The first was James W. Breeks, who was called Commissioner.
-Since then there have been more than 100 men who have held the post.
+Since then there have been more than 100 men and women who have held the post.
 They were responsible for overseeing the various Departments active within the district.

-The district comprises six taluks: Udhagamandalam (Ooty/Ootacamund), Kundah, Coonoor, Kotagiri, Gudalur and Pandalur.
-These are divided among four panchayat unions: Udhagamandalam, Coonoor, Kotagiri and Gudalur.
-Besides four Municipalities of Ooty, Coonoor, Gudalur and Nelliyalam, there is a Wellington Cantonment and Aruvankadu Township.
+The district comprises three revenue divisions and six taluks.
+The revenue divisions are: Uhagamandalam, Coonoor and Gudalur.
+The taluks are: Udhagamandalam (Ooty/Ootacamund), Kundah, Coonoor, Kotagiri, Gudalur and Pandalur.

 The district consists of 56 revenue villages and 15 revenue firkas.
-There are three revenue divisions, Uhagamandalam Coonoor and Gudalur.
-For local concerns, the Nilgiris also has 35 village panchayats and 11 town panchayats.
+For local concerns, the Nilgiris also has 35 village panchayats, 10 town panchayats and 5 municipalities.